 What is happening to contractors?
 Do they get to keep their jobs?

+The company is not keeping Contractors at the expense of its employees.
+We are in the process of notifying its contractors as well.

 If a need arises, will the combined company consider rehiring terminated employees?
 If so, will years of service be bridged?
+The hiring practices of the combined company are beyond our ability to define at this time.
+Bridging of service is typically an element of benfit plan design.
+Since we cannot speak to the policies or plans of the combined company at this time.
+We would have to defer on this issue.

 If the merger doesn’t go through, will Enron need to hire its employees back?

+We would expect Enron to consider its former employees when and where vacancies or business conditions warrant hiring.

 EMPLOYEE SERVICES